Delivery Dilemma - Where Does Your Money Really Go?

 Eric Adams added, “When the rate takes full effect, workers will make three times (my emphasis) as much as they do now.
 I am proud that our city has fulfilled its promise to provide more stability and protections for 60,000 workers and get them a dignified pay rate.”

-Once the New York establish this legendary pay hike, hopefully, this can spread to other cities.
+Once New York establishes this legendary pay hike, hopefully, this can spread to other cities.
 And that way restaurants can still receive orders from the app, drivers earn a fair wage, and I get my big fat ooey-gooey burrito.
 Restaurant owners are happy.
 The drivers are happy.
 And I’m thrilled.
 Boom!